slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### A Tesla on autopilot killed two people.
+Is the driver guilty?

+2022-02-08

+- Self explanatory.

 ### Bitcoin is the singularity

 2022-01-26